-Disqualifying fouls against coaches, assistant coaches, substitutes, excluded players and team followers for leaving the team bench area (Art.
+Disqualifying fouls against team bench personnel for leaving the team bench area (Art.
 39) shall be recorded as shown below.
 In all remaining foul spaces of the disqualified person an 'F' shall be entered.

 If only the coach is disqualified: